Wilhite27/Model-View-Controller-MVC-Challenge-Tech-Blog/README.md

 # Model-View-Controller-MVC-Challenge-Tech-Blog
- a CMS-style blog site similar to a Wordpress site, where developers can publish their blog posts and comment on other developers’ posts as well.
+A CMS-style blog site similar to a Wordpress site, where developers can publish their blog posts and comment on other developers’ posts as well.

 ## User Story